biblehong/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner.md

     <img src="https://github.com/user-attachments/assets/054f7755-0b59-4f72-82aa-255655243bc5" alt="Case Study #2: Pizza Runner" width="330" height="150">

-    - There were equal number of pizzas ordered with change and no change among the customers
+    - There were equal number of pizzas ordered with change and no change among the customers.

 8. How many pizzas were delivered that had both exclusions and extras?
     ```sql